+We have examined the errors of our dispersion measurements and tomography in a variety of ways (see a summary by Zheng et al., 2008).
+The methods include the following.
+(1) Validation with surface observables.
 Comparison of the tomographic maps with the geological features discussed above provides an important initial validation of the ambient noise tomography (ANT) methodology; i.e., the method provides models of group wave speeds that are consistent with well-known geological features and other geophysical observations.
-Furthermore, the complete repeatability of the ANT method makes it possible to validate directly the methodology and to evaluate the uncertainties of the dispersion measurements.
-Several methods have been proposed previously in this regard (see summary by Zheng et al., 2008).
-(1) Direct verification: Comparing the EGF with the surface wave generated by an earthquake along the same path.
-(2) Comparing the EGF obtained from ambient noise and that from seismic coda.
-(3) Temporal stability: Comparing the EGFs from the data observed at different time periods (e.g., different months).
+(2) Direct validation with surface wave generated by an earthquake along the same path (e.g., Shapiro et al., 2005; Bensen et al., 2007).
+(3) Comparing EGFs obtained from ambient noise and that from seismic coda (Yao et al., 2006).
+(4) Temporal stability: Comparing the EGFs from the data observed at different time periods (e.g., different months) (Shapiro et al., 2005; Yao et al., 2006; Bensen et al., 2007).
 Furthermore, because the principal ambient noise sources are believed to come from the oceans, which are seasonal, the consistency of the correlations from different seasons gives a measure of the stability and error of the EGFs.
-(4) Spatial consistency: Comparing the EGFs for station-pairs along similar paths.
-The EGFs between a faraway station to two or more stations that are close to one another should be similar as the paths sample similar structure.
+(5) Spatial consistency: Comparing station-pairs along similar paths (Bensen et al., 2007).
+The EGFs between a far-away station to two or more stations that are close to one another should be similar as the paths sample similar structure.
+We have examined temporal and spatial consistency of our dispersion measurements and found that they are very consistent whenever the SNRs of the EGFs are high (see examples in Zheng et al., 2008).
+(6) Model-based validation: comparing predictions with earthquake-based measurements (Figure 9).
+(7) Bootstrap analyses (Xu et al., 2008) (see below).